EnHackathon/staging/_posts/2019-11-21-JacksonRiley.md

 [Issue 17306](https://bugs.python.org/issue17306) covers adding better docstrings to the Abstract Base Classes in [`collections.abc`](https://docs.python.org/3/library/collections.abc.html).

 I hadn't had any comments on my patch that I posted to the bpo thread last week, so I went ahead and submitted a pull request.
-Ii think this was the right thing to do, and hopefully it'll get a review before my next day of `EnHackathon`.
+I think this was the right thing to do, and hopefully it'll get a review before my next day of `EnHackathon`.

 ### MagicMock and divmod